JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_01/lab.md

 <header class="admonition-header">Exercise</header>
 <div class="admonition-body">
 ```
-Choose one of the variables from the list bellow and try to evaluate it with the `polynomial` function.
-Check the type of coefficient collection variable itself with `typeof` and the items in the collection with `eltype`.
-Consult the solution as well as the additional resources at the end of the [page](@ref lab_errors) in case of difficulties.
+Choose one of the variables `af` to `ac` representing polynomial coefficients and try to evaluate it with the `polynomial` function at point `x=3` as before.
+Lookup the type of coefficient collection variable itself with `typeof` and the items in the collection with `eltype`.
+In this case you can consult your solution with the expandable solution bellow to find out more.

 ```@example lab01_base
 af = [-19.0, 7.0, -4.0, 6.0]
 at = (-19, 7, -4, 6)
 ant = (a₀ = -19, a₁ = 7, a₂ = -4, a₃ = 6)
 a2d = [-19 -4; 7 6]
-ach = ['1', '2', '3', '4']
 ac = [2i^2 + 1 for i in -2:1]
-ag = (2i^2 + 1 for i in -2:1)
 nothing #hide
 ```